bustoutsolutions/siesta/index.md

 ## Installation

 Siesta requires Swift 3, so make sure you have [Xcode 8](https://developer.apple.com/xcode/downloads/).
+(Use the `swift-2.x` branches if you haven’t made the big migration yet.)

 ### CocoaPods

 In your `Podfile`:

-    pod 'Siesta', '>=1.0-rc.2'
+    pod 'Siesta', '>=1.0-rc.3'

 (If you use `>=`, make sure CocoaPods downloads the right version.
 Due to a [bug in CocoaPods](https://github.com/CocoaPods/CocoaPods/issues/5718) fixed only recently, it does not work properly with prerelease version numbers.)

 If you want to use the UI helpers:

-    pod 'Siesta/UI', '>=1.0-rc.2'
+    pod 'Siesta/UI', '>=1.0-rc.3'

-If you want to use Alamofire as your networking provider instead of `NSURLSession`:
+If you want to use Alamofire as your networking provider instead of Foundation’s `URLSession`:

-    pod 'Siesta/Alamofire', '>=1.0-rc.2'
+    pod 'Siesta/Alamofire', '>=1.0-rc.3'

 (You’ll also need to pass an `Alamofire.Manager` when you configure your `Siesta.Service`.
 See the [API docs](https://bustoutsolutions.github.io/siesta/api/Classes/Service.html#//apple_ref/swift/Method/init(baseURL:useDefaultTransformers:networking:)) for more info.)